eruditehassan/WheatCropDiseaseClassification/README.md

   </a>
 </p>

-This section comprises in-depth analysis and optimization techniques applied to machine learning challenges.
+This section comprises some of the analysis and optimizations performed.

-- [**Transparent Pixel Analysis.ipynb**](./Analysis%20and%20Optimizations/1.%20Transparent%20Pixel%20Analysis.ipynb): A detailed exploration into the analysis of transparent pixels in images, providing valuable insights into advanced image processing.
+- [**Transparent Pixel Analysis.ipynb**](./Analysis%20and%20Optimizations/1.%20Transparent%20Pixel%20Analysis.ipynb): An exploration into the analysis of transparent pixels in images, providing valuable insights into furthering image processing.

-- [**Auto Cropping Region of Interest.ipynb**](./Analysis%20and%20Optimizations/2.%20Auto%20Cropping%20Region%20of%20Interest.ipynb): Demonstrates an automated method for cropping regions of interest in images using cutting-edge machine learning techniques.
+- [**Auto Cropping Region of Interest.ipynb**](./Analysis%20and%20Optimizations/2.%20Auto%20Cropping%20Region%20of%20Interest.ipynb): Demonstrates an automated method for cropping regions of interest in images.

 - [**Time Complexity Analysis.ipynb**](./Analysis%20and%20Optimizations/3.%20Time%20Complexity%20Analysis.ipynb): An analysis of the time complexity of implemented algorithms, a critical aspect of optimization in machine learning.